List of governors of Bombay Presidency: Company governors (1668–1862)

-On 21 September 1668, the Royal Charter of 27 March 1668 led to the transfer of Bombay from Charles II to the British East India Company for an annual rent of £10 (equivalent retail price index of £1,226 in 2007).
+On 21 September 1668, the Royal Charter of 27 March 1668 led to the transfer of Bombay from Charles II to the English East India Company for an annual rent of £10 (equivalent retail price index of £1,226 in 2007).
 The islands were handed over to the company on 23 September 1668.
 Upon the transfer, Bombay was made subordinate to the company's settlement in Surat.
 During 1668–87, the Governors of Bombay, who were also presidents of Surat Council, spent most of their time in Surat.
 During this time, Bombay was administered by a Deputy Governor.

 In 1687, the Company shifted its main holdings from Surat to Bombay, which had become the administrative centre of all the west coast settlements.
 Following the transfer, Bombay was placed at the head of all the company's establishments in India.
 However, the onset of plague and cholera delayed implementation, and the headquarters was not actually moved to Bombay until 1708.
-During the Governorships of John Gayer, Nicholas Waite, and William Aislabie (1694–1715), the Bombay Governors also held the title of "General".
-Their main title, meanwhile, continued to be "President", with Governor of Bombay being a supplementary title and role.
+During the Governorships of John Gayer, Sir Nicholas Waite, and William Aislabie (1694–1715), the Bombay governors also held the title of "General".
+Their main title, meanwhile, continued to be "President", with governor of Bombay being a supplementary title and role.

 During the 18th century, the Maratha Empire expanded rapidly, claiming Konkan and much of eastern Gujarat from the disintegrating Mughal Empire.
 In western Gujarat, including Kathiawar and Kutch, the loosening of Mughal control allowed numerous local rulers to create virtually independent states.
 In 1737, Salsette was captured by Baji Rao I of the Maratha Empire from the Portuguese, and the Portuguese province of Bassein was ceded to the Marathas in 1739.
 The growth of the Bengal provinces soon undermined Bombay's supremacy.
 In 1753, Bombay was made subordinate to Calcutta.
 Thereafter, Bengal always maintained much greater importance relative to Madras and Bombay.
 Bankot (Fort Victoria) in Konkan was incorporated into Bombay Presidency in 1756.
 The First Anglo-Maratha War began with the Treaty of Surat, which was signed on 6 March 1775, between Raghunathrao of the Maratha Empire and the British.
 According to the treaty, Raghunathrao ceded Salsette and Bassein to the British.
 The war ended when Salsette, Elephanta, Hog Island, and Karanja were formally ceded to the British by the Treaty of Salbai, signed on 17 May 1782.
 These territories were incorporated into the Bombay Presidency.
 Also according to the treaty, Bassein and its dependencies were restored to Raghunathrao, while Bharuch was ceded to the Maratha ruler Scindia.
 The British annexed Surat on 15 May 1800.
 The British received the districts of Ahmadabad, Bharuch and Kaira in 1803 after British victory in the Second Anglo-Maratha War.